June 24, 2016

 Results really vary on this since it depends on the formulation of the tanning product and how it reacts with your skin and the scars.
 Either it can make acne scars appear less noticable or if you have severe scarring it may cause hyperpigmentation to darken equally along with the rest of your skin too.
 If you have hyperpigmentation or acne scars on your face, it might be better to avoid using tanners on that area and find a good bronzer instead.

-Hope that this helped assuage any fears you have about self tanners and it's affect on acne scars!
+Hope that this helped assuage any fears you have about self tanners and it's effect on acne scars!
 What do you prefer for yourself?
 Tan or no tan?